-All ALC's submitted grant applications for the PY 12-13; each application was reviewed, approved and budgets finalized.
-New ALC Director training was provided in July; subsequent follow up conference calls each month on varying topics will continue through February 2013.
-Last year, the Department granted the Adult Education unit a half time FTE to provide assistance to the Director; as a result of staff needs elsewhere within the agency, that position is now vacant.
+All ALC's submitted grant applications for the PY 13-14; each application was reviewed, approved and budgets finalized.
+New ALC Director training was provided in September; subsequent follow up conference calls each month on varying topics continue through February 2014.

-The grants management website is currently being revised and updated; all ALC's will be able to access their budgets, request for funds and submit quarterly and final narratives, as well as the application each spring using this online tool.
+The grants management website was revised and updated to be more functional for ALC's to access their budget information, request for funds and submit quarterly and final narratives, as well as the application each spring using this online tool.